 Over the past 50 years, many developing countries abolished user fees for primary school.
-In at least some cases, these free primary education (FPE) reforms led to a significant increase in schooling levels at the national level [Deininger, 2003, ?, ?].
+In at least some cases, these free primary education (FPE) reforms led to a significant increase in schooling levels at the national level [Deininger, 2003, Osili and Long, 2008, Bold et al., 2015].
 These putatively exogenous, policy-induced increases in access to schooling can shed light on how enrollment changes affected trends in school quality.